Return to main index.

 - Painting the Medium: Each Demiurge but Incubus has unique speech bubbles.
 Solomon David's, Mammon's, and Mottom's text matches the colour of their power; Gog-Agog's speech is an unhinged green scrawl; Jadis whispers in drifting white-on-black bubbles; and Jagganoth has heavy red hand-lettered words on black.

 - Rainbow Motif: They are each associated with a single color: Jagganoth is red, Mottom orange, Mammon yellow, Gog-Agog green, Jadis blue, Solomon David purple and Incubus pink.
-These colors correspond to their Seven Deadly Sins motif, except for Lust (Incubus), which is traditionally associated with indigo/dark blue.
+These colors correspond to their Seven Deadly Sins motif, except for Incubus as Lust, which is traditionally associated with indigo/dark blue.
+It's implied he stole his throne from Auntie Maya, who does wear dark blue ear plugs and shawl.

-- Seven Deadly Sins: Each of the Seven can be connected to one of them, though it's more obvious for some than others.
-Note that the associations are mostly determined by fans (with help from Word of God) and have never been referenced in canon, though the color-associations hint at them.
+- Seven Deadly Sins: Each of the Seven is connected to them, though it's more obvious for some than others.
+Notably, the associations are not merely with the Seven themselves but also their followers.

 - Time Abyss: They're all extremely old, as the Demiurge War was millennia ago.
 Some, like Gog-Agog, were ancient even before that.